Creating Event Broker Services

 • Select Private Cloud only if you are using a Customer-Controlled Region or Dedicated Region.
 This region can have one or more data centers.
 The event broker service is created in the selected data center.

-If you don't see a region that you require, click Request a Region to contact Solace.
+• If you don't see a region that you require, contact Solace.

-9. (Optional) In the Broker Version drop-down list, select a version.
-The default is the most recent broker version that PubSub+ Cloud supports.
-For more information, see Selecting the Broker Version.
+9. (Optional) In the Broker Version drop-down, select a version.
+The default is the most recent broker version that PubSub+ Cloud supports, and is a subset of the broker release you selected above.
+For more information, see Selecting the Broker Release and Version.

 Configuration of your event broker service takes a few minutes.
 When configuration is complete, your event broker service starts.
 You can view your created service in Cluster Manager on the Services page.